GongCode/Crypto-Tracker/README.md

 # Crypto Tracker App
-IOS application that tracks the top cryptocurrencies.
+iOS application that tracks the top cryptocurrencies.
 Built with SwiftUI and fetches data using the CoinGecko API.

 Displays live pricing updates, market trends, and historical data on interactive charts.
 <br/>